 The cold from ice restricts blood flow to reduce swelling.
 Swelling can sometimes add pressure to the plantar fascia and contribute to pain.
 Apply ice to the area for 15 minutes at a time.
 Use a towel or cloth between the ice and your skin to prevent injury.
 (Do not apply ice or a cold pack directly to the skin.)

-Over-the-counter (OTC) pain relievers like ibuprofen and acetaminophen reduce inflammation and the pain associated with plantar fasciitis.
+Over-the-counter (OTC) anti inflammatory pain relievers like ibuprofen and acetaminophen reduce inflammation and the pain associated with plantar fasciitis.
 Consult your doctor if you’ve been using OTC pain relievers for over a week without relief.

 Plantar fasciitis shoe inserts